An SU(2)-symmetric Semidefinite Programming Hierarchy for Quantum Max Cut: Exact results on some families of graphs

 Now let us consider the complete bipartite graph with $n+m$ vertices ($n\geq m$).
 The Hamiltonian could be written as

 where we assume that the vertices are divided into two groups $A$ and $B$, with the edge set being $E=\{(i,j)|i\in A, j\in B\}$ and $|A|=n, |B|=m$.
-To our advantage, we can reuse the above SoS because of the decomposition property as follows: The maximum eigenvalue of $H$ on $K_{n,m}$ is exactly the same as that of $K_{n,1}$ (i.e., a star graph with $n$ leaves) multiplied by $m$.
-Note that this relation only holds in one direction for $m<n$.
-Furthermore, the Hamiltonian itself could be viewed as comprising $m$ copies of the $n$-leaved star graph as well.
+To our advantage, we can reuse the uniform star SoS because of the decomposition property as follows: The maximum eigenvalue of $H$ on $K_{n,m}$ is exactly the same as that of $K_{n,1}$ (i.e., a star graph with $n$ leaves) multiplied by $m$.
 In other words,

-holds simultaneously.
-This implies that if we can find an exact SoS for the decomposed Hamiltonian, we can combine $m$ copies of that SoS with appropriate relabeling to obtain the SoS for the entire Hamiltonian.
-Since we already have \cref{eq:StarSOS}, it is rather easy to confirm that